 Calculate the water volume of a swimming pool in litres and gallons for rectangular, round and oval pools.

-If your pool has a shallow and a deep end, use the average of the two depths.
-For example, a pool that is 1 m at the shallow end and 2 m at the deep end has an average depth of 1.5 m.
+If your pool has a shallow and a deep end, use the average of the two — a pool that is 3 ft at one end and 7 ft at the other has an average depth of 5 ft.

 Calculate the volume in cubic metres, multiply by 1000 to get litres, then divide by 3.785 for US gallons or 4.546 for imperial gallons.